0xPolygon/polygon-edge-docs/docs/home/overview.md

 Polygon SDK is a modular and extensible framework for building Ethereum-compatible blockchain networks.

-This repository is the first implementation of Polygon SDK, written in Golang.
+This repository is the first implementation of Polygon SDK, written in **Golang**.
 Other implementations, written in other programming languages might be introduced in the future.
 If you would like to contribute to this or any future implementation, please reach out to the [Polygon team](mailto:contact@polygon.technology).